Pylons/pyramid/docs/narr/security.rst

 Built-In Authentication Policy Directives
 -----------------------------------------

-:mod:`repoze.who` ships with a few "prechewed" authentication policy implementations that you can make use of within your application.
+:mod:`repoze.who` ships with a few "pre-chewed" authentication policy implementations that you can make use of within your application.

 ``repozewho1authenticationpolicy``